amiiiiink/innoscripta-news-api/README.md

 ## About Laravel Innoscripta Home Challnege

-I has some features, such as:
+I have some features, such as:

+- Add New York Times
+- Add job
+- decide to add API Resource or NOT ?
+- add read me road map
-- aaaaa
+- update Bio GitHub

-Laravel is accessible, powerful, and provides tools required for large, robust applications.

 ### Learning Laravel